Fraternization Monument WallFraternization Monument Wall

 ©Fraternization Monument Wall|CUA

-Located on the commune of Neuville-Saint-Vaast, the monument of the Fraternizations is at the heart of the high places of the Great War in Artois.
+Located in the village of Neuville-Saint-Vaast, the Fraternization Monument is at the heart of the major remembrance sites of the Great War in Artois.

-Inaugurated in 2015, it was born of the wish of Corporal Louis Barthas, who fraternized with the enemy right here in 1915.
-A strong symbol of humanity, a universal and timeless work.
+Inaugurated in 2015, it was born from the wish of Corporal Louis Barthas, who fraternized with the enemy right here in 1915.
+A strong symbol of humanity, a universal and timeless monument.

 Winter break

-Since the beginning of the war, French and German soldiers are buried in their respective trenches, facing each other on the front line.
-Exhausted by the cold and the fighting, stuck in the mud of the trenches, these men leave their shelters and fraternize.
+Since the beginning of the war, French and German soldiers were entrenched in their respective trenches, facing each other on the front line.
+Exhausted by the cold and the fighting, stuck in the mud of the trenches, these men left their shelters and fraternized.
 Thousands of truces lasting a few hours or a few days took place at Christmas, from Belgium to Alsace.
 They sang, they exchanged tobacco and drinks.
 These moments of humanity were censored, voluntarily forgotten.

 Louis Barthas